 I soak my fish in the brine for 24 hours, then let dry long enough to form what's known as the pellicle.
 The fish once dry, will be sticky to the touch.

-The pellicle (sticky surface) is what the smoke adheres to, without letting your fish dry long enough the smoke will not adhere and you'll just have cooked fish with a slight smoked flavor.
+The pellicle (sticky surface) is what the smoke adheres to.
+Without letting your fish dry long enough the smoke will not adhere.
+You'll only have cooked fish with a slight smoked flavor.

 I remove my fish from the brine, rinse and pat dry with paper towel.
 I typically let my fish dry for 6 hours.
 I have heard of people laying their fish out and turning a fan onto it to speed up the process.